-The Company is expected to launch two proprietary brands, PURA ElementsTM and PURA Earth in, the United States of America and South America.
+The Company is expected to launch two proprietary brands, PURA ElementsTM and PURA Earth in South America.
 The Company will continue to aggressively market, strengthen and expand distribution of these brands globally.
 The Company anticipates that a strong global brand will build consumer recognition and trust which in turn is expected to drive sales.